kutayakkaya/database-optimizer/README.md

 - Detect and suggest removal of unused indexes to reduce unnecessary overhead.
 - Advise adding foreign keys to establish relationships between tables for data consistency and integrity.
 - Support for identifying potential data type optimizations to save storage space.
+- Generate an HTML report for optimization suggestions, providing a web-based interface for easier accessibility and understanding.

 ## Getting Started